nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

    Because we can attach different textures in succession, we “ping-pong” between them: one pass writes into **Texture A**, the next pass reads from **Texture A** while writing into **Texture B**, and so on.
 This avoids ever copying data back to the CPU until the very end.

 3. **High‐throughput data bus**:
-   All of this happens entirely on the GPU’s VRAM bus.
+   All of this happens entirely in the GPU’s local memory.
 Binding textures and framebuffers is just pointer swapping on the GPU.
 Once set up, your fragment shader passes stream through millions of cores in parallel, reading, computing, and writing without ever touching system memory.

 Together, textures and FBOs form the **data bus** of our shader‐based compute engine: textures hold the raw bits of your neural network (weights, intermediate activations, and outputs), and framebuffers let you chain shader passes seamlessly, keeping everything on the high-speed GPU pipeline until you explicitly pull the final logits back to the CPU.

 ### Fragment Shaders as Compute Kernels

 Fragment shaders are where the magic happens.
-Instead of using fragment shaders to shade pixels for display, we hijack them as compute kernels; each fragment invocation becomes one “thread” that calculates a single output value.
+Instead of using fragment shaders to shade pixels for display, we hijack them as compute kernels; each fragment invocation becomes one thread that calculates a single output value.
 The GPU will launch thousands of these in parallel, giving us massive throughput for neural-network operations.

 Below is an example fragment shader for matrix multiplication: